 How many licks does it take to get to the center of a Google Pixel?
 Apparently, all it takes is a small team of white hat hackers from Chinese security company Qihoo 360.
 The team of good guys hacked into a Pixel in yes – SIXTY SECONDS.
 The challenge was part of the 2016 PwnFest hacking competition in Seoul.
 Afterwards, Google’s Chrome team promptly patched the vulnerability that allowed them entry.
+Doing this type of penetration testing (or pentesting) can help technology and security companies find flaws in their systems and fix them so they don’t fall in the hands of more dangerous hackers.

 The Pixel is Google’s first shot at making a full-fledged iPhone killer, and it’s amazing for the most part.
 One key factor that makes iPhones great is their security.
 Just ask the FBI.
 Adrian Ludwig, director of security at Android, recently touted the Pixel as being as secure as the iPhone.
 Yeah, about that.